LiuShuoJiang/betadb/README.md

 # BetaDB

-**BetaDB** is a Key-Value single-machine database storage engine based on the [Bitcask](https://github.com/basho/bitcask) model and compatible with Redis data structure.
+**BetaDB** is a Key-Value single-machine database storage engine based on the [Bitcask](https://github.com/basho/bitcask) model.
+It also supports some basic Redis commands, and is compatible with the Redis serialization protocol (RESP).

 ## General Features